-Out of many, one area that professionals approach me to work with them is on their communication skills.
-Participants during a chat after a session sometimes ask me tips on improving communication.
-When I ask my clients to give a feedback to themselves most of them have communication skills as an area for improvement.
+When I was a Trainer, out of many, one area that professionals approached me to work with them is on their communication skills.
+Participants during a chat after a session sometimes asked me tips on improving communication.
 Interestingly, there was this conversation I had a few years back with one of my participants at a training.
 This person wanted communication skills lessons.
 When I asked a few questions, this is what he shared.
 He had been working for over ten years in his organisation; other people in his team were getting opportunities that he felt he deserved.
 During appraisal, his boss had asked him to improve his presentations to the management and work on his ability to handle the Q&A following the presentation.
 His relation with most people at the office was process driven, except a few, and he wished to change that.
 He also mentioned that he had a habit of interrupting people and that caused him to feel regret later.

 When I asked him,” Is it possible that it is not just your Interpersonal Communication Skills, but something else that needs your attention?” he looked puzzled.
-His focus was on practising and learning the techniques to improve his communication which was essential, but what he really wanted was to feel confident and secure while communicating.
+As we had a deeper conversation he realised that his focus was on practising and learning the techniques to improve his communication which was essential, but what he really wanted was to feel confident and secure while communicating.

 As we know, communication happens both verbally and non-verbally.
 What we speak, how we listen, our physiology including voice, and also our behaviours are a part of communication.
-However, I would not want to spend your attention on illuminating the importance of communication or its techniques.
-There are some invisible parameters which play a huge role in our ability to communicate confidently and I would like to share my thoughts about them.
+However there are also some invisible parameters which play a huge role in our ability to communicate confidently and I would like to share my thoughts about them.

 Unveiling the hidden: